ArkScript-lang/old-website/README.md

 ## A brief tour

-Every path listed in this section are relative to `docs/`.
+The website is generated in root folder through Pug, allowing us to easily split the code for each pages and reuse components.

+Install NodeJS avec then Pug with `npm i`.
+The run `node main.js` to generate the HTML files.
+You can start a webserver with `python3 -m http.server`.

 ### Language presentation

-This is located in `index.html` + every root HTML files.
+This is located in `views/index.pug` + every root Pug files.

-The tutorials (understanding the language, embedding it in C++, the specification of the bytecode, how to build the language...) are under the folder `tutorials/`.
+The tutorials (understanding the language, and how to build the language) are under the folder `views/tutorials/`.

 ### ArkScript source code documentation